Legal Insurance in Germany: Helping You Know Your Rights

 What is so special about this coverage?

 As mentioned above, most legal insurers do not even offer this coverage.
-So there is also no choice on who to go with when deciding on the coverage.
+So, there is also no choice of whom to go with when deciding on the coverage.
 On the other hand, this also suggests that the likelihood of a legal case arising from a newly built property is rather high.
 Otherwise, we would have more choice in coverage.

 All these things can get very costly very fast and reach a 6-figure amount in dispute fairly easily.
-And also lawyers and courts calculate their fees based upon the dispute value.
+Furthermore, lawyers and courts calculate their fees based on the dispute value.

 In the case of this legal insurance for builders, you also have a higher deductible than mentioned at the beginning.
 The deductible is either 400 €, or 1.000 € and will be reduced by 150 € if you consult a lawyer recommended by the legal insurer.
 So, in the end, it is 250 € or 850 € you have to pay on your own.

 Builders’ coverage is limited to a maximum of five years.
-Though after five years of being at the notary not much should come up anyway anymore.
-Most legal cases are happening during the building phase, or at the point when the property is finished and you can move in.
+However, after five years of being at the notary, not much should come up anymore.
+Most legal cases happen during the building phase or at the point when the property is finished, and you can move in.